 - Site-based and district-wide training opportunities

 - Online professional development

 - Modeling and coaching/follow-up

 - Video streaming clips

 - Face-to-face training

 - Professional reading

+- Collaborative Job-Embedded trainings

 - Applicable state and national conferences

 - Vendor supplied training

 - District video training components

 - University and state consortiums

 - Classroom observations/mentoring

 - Professional Learning Communities

 - Lesson study

 - Action research projects

 - Classroom observations

 - Online forums and discussion groups

 - Book studies

 - Mentoring/Coaching

 It is understood that general teaching strategies, as well as ESOL and ESE strategies, will be embedded into all workshops.
 Florida Standards and Marzano's research-based strategies intergrated into the presentation model effective teaching strategies.
+District and School-Based Facilitators are trained to integrate general teaching strategies, Florida Standards, and Marzano's research-based strategies into all workshops.
+ESOL and ESE strategies will be embedded into workshops whenever applicable.

 The school-based administrators should work with the school's leadership team, Inservice Representative, and district coordinators to plan and implement school-based inservice activities that are required to meet individual and school-wide goals.
-Professional development, participated in for the PDP goal, should be incurred between June 1 of the previous school year and May 1 of the current school year.
+Professional development, participated in for the PDP_My Learning Plan goals, should be incurred between June 1May 1 of the previous school year and May 1April 30 of the current school year.
 This provides for previous summer training to be implemented in the given year.
-Sustained trainings finalized after the May 1 deadline may not be included on the current PDP.
+Sustained trainings should be finalized after before the May 1 deadline may not beto ensure they are included on the current PDP_My Learning Plan.